anant21/wonderland/README.md

    * `pip3 install -r requirements.txt`

 ## Usage
+1. Go to the folder/directory i.e wonderland.
+2. Open the Terminal/Powershell/Command Prompt in this folder/directory.
-1. Start the game.
+3. Start the game.
    * python3 wonderlandGame.py <your-name> <gender>
    * `python3 wonderlandGame.py Alice f`
    * `python3 wonderlandGame.py Bob m`

-2. Remember to answer the questions in one word or two.
+4. Remember to answer the questions in one word or two.

 ### Thank You